shayet-rbj/CodePath-Group-Project/README.md

 * User can chat with additional personalities
 * User can speak to the chat box to have an actual conversation
+* User can have a conversation where the chat box speaks back

 ### 2. Screen Archetypes